Azure/azure-quickstart-templates/101-asp-net-app-service/GettingStarted.md

 ![Screen](./images/az-log.png)

-You gonna be redirected to the Azure Portal where you can use your credentials to login into.
+You gonna be redirected to the browser where you can use your credentials to login into.

 After login, you gonna have your credentials.

 In order to set the right subscription, you can use the follow command: